 Agreed, the solution is simple.
 The best solutions often are.
 But, despite it being very straightforward, many businesses fail, forget, or cannot be bothered to ask their customers about their experience.
 These businesses miss out on valuable insights that could set them apart from the competition.

 Other companies do in fact ask but then fail to acknowledge or otherwise act on the feedback.
 Which is worse: Not asking, or not listening?

 We all know that positive feedback is much easier to listen to and act upon than negative feedback.
 We are affirmed that what we are doing is excellent, and we can pat ourselves on the back.
 What a great day at the office.
 Perhaps somebody even made a cake.

 Negative feedback, on the other hand, ruins the vibe like a dark cloud on a nice summer’s day.
 While you can hope the cloud will pass without spilling a drop, hopes and wishes do not make negative feedback go away, nor do they make the underlying problem disappear.

 There are five distinct objectives in customer experience service delivery that should be considered:

 - FCR or first-contact resolution, which is the traditional objective

 - Preventing future unnecessary service contacts with education

 - Creating emotional connection and value-added when appropriate

-- Collecting information for the Voice of the Customer
+- Monitoring the Voice of the Customer

 The last objective is essential in order to understand the customer at different touchpoints.
 Customers are everywhere, and they are taking action towards your services.
 Those customers who are providing feedback may represent the majority of customers who are experiencing similar issues and problems.
 For example, ten people reporting a certain issue could mean that 200-1,000 customers are having the same experience.